Rabbit And Gravy

 YIELD: 4 or more servings.

 An alternate gravy selection is to use a couple cans of Cream of Mushroom soup like I do on my Country Style Venison Steak And Gravy and sauté a couple onions sliced adding to the mixture.
-Uncle Charlie Ryan of California sent me his rabbit and gravy recipe and it is with the mushroom soup and onions.

 Like I stated earlier, wild rabbit gravy is my favorite gravy.